cjtrahey/Project_1/README.md

 </center>

  * AS a Pokemon player
-* I want to be able to input a Pokemon species' name and retrieve relevant information
+* I WANT TO be able to input a Pokemon species' name and retrieve relevant information
 * SO THAT I can determine the Pokemon's value.